Oswego Health to design pediatric friendly ER

 “As you can imagine we have a significant number of pediatric patients each year in the emergency department and it’s important to the physicians and staff that while these young patients are here that they are as comfortable as possible,” said Wajeeh Sana, MD, Oswego Health Emergency Services Medical Director.
 “By providing both a comfortable environment and age-appropriate activities they will be more at ease.”

-The report suggests dedicating a small section of an emergency department as a place for children, with colorful walls and furniture, and toys and games for children to play with.

-Oswego Health officials say they want to do everything possible to make their youngest patients as comfortable as possible while under care in the emergency room.

-With the support from the Boeheim Foundation along with a previous donation from Little Lukes in 2018, the renovations to create a kid-friendly space will begin in 2020.
+With the support from the Jim and Juli Boeheim Foundation along with a previous donation from Little Lukes in 2018, the renovations to create a kid-friendly space will begin in 2020.

 (0) comments